-Course #5020 P-The Living Earth (Lab Science)
+P-The Living Earth (Lab Science)

 Graduation: Fulfills Life Science requirement.
-Fulfills UC/CSU Lab Science ("d") College Prep:

-Description: The Living Earth course, based on the Next Generation Science Standards, explores relationships between the living and nonliving components of earth's systems.
+College Prep: Fulfills UC/CSU Lab Science ("d") requirement Description: The Living Earth course, based on the Next Generation Science Standards, explores relationships between the living and nonliving components of earth's systems.
 By using science and engineering practices, cross-cutting disciplinary concepts, and evidence from experiments, research and observations, students will learn how to formulate questions, evaluate claims, and develop models to make interpretations and investigate the natural world.
 Topics will include: Ecosystems Interactions and Inheritance of traits, Structure, Function, and Growth (from cells to organisms) and Ecosystem Stability and the Response to Climate Change.

-P-AP Biology (Lab Science) Course #5010
+P-AP Biology (Lab Science)